ibm-cloud-docs/key-protect/concepts/key-rotation.md

 ## How key rotation works
 {: #how-key-rotation-works}

 During a root key rotation, the key remains in an **active** state.
 However, older versions are deactivated and can be considered "retired".
 This latest version of the root key will then be used for all future actions.
 While unwraps can still be done with WDEKs which were generated with an older version of the root key, wraps and re-wraps use the latest version of the root key.
-Note that a previous key version can only be used to unwrap and access data encrypted using that particular key version or lower.
+Note that a previous key version can only be used to unwrap and access data encrypted using that particular key version or earlier versions.
 An old version of a root key cannot be used to create a new DEK or to wrap the DEK and create a WDEK.
 For more information, check out [Managing retired key versions](#key-rotation-managing).

 For more information about how key rotation works, check out [Understanding the key rotation process](#understand-key-rotation-process).